Visual-Regression-Tracker/Visual-Regression-Tracker/README.md

 * **Self-hosted** - keep your data save inside your intranet

 ## Glossary
-* TestVariation - unique identifier for Baseline, consists of Name + OS + Browser + Viewport
+* TestVariation - historical record of Baselines by Name + Branch + OS + Browser + Viewport + Device,
-* Baseline - validated and accepted image, latest baseline will be used as expected result in TestRun
+* Baseline - validated and accepted image, latest will be used as expected result in TestRun
 * TestRun - result of comparing image against Baseline
 * Build - list of TestRuns
 * Project - list of Builds and TestVariations